kinvolk-archives/lokomotive-kubernetes/docs/flatcar-linux/packet.md

   management_cidrs = [
     "0.0.0.0/0",       # Instances can be SSH-ed into from anywhere on the internet.
   ]

-  # This is different for each project on Packet and depends on the packet facility/region.
-Check yours from the `IPs & Networks` tab from your Packet.net account.
-If an IP block is not allocated yet, try provisioning an instance from the console in that region.
-Packet will allocate a public IP CIDR.
-  node_private_cidr = "10.128.156.0/25"
 }

 module "worker-pool-helium" {